Max Scherzer ‘good to go’ for Mets debut at Nationals Park

 During his time in Washington after getting a seven-year, $210 million deal before the 2015 season, Scherzer won a pair of NL Cy Young Awards (his other came in 2013 in the AL with Detroit), tossed two no-hitters and had a 20-strikeout game, in addition to helping win a championship two years ago.

-Loud applause greeted Scherzer when he came out of the dugout for pregame introductions before Game 1 on Thursday night.
-A video tribute was shown on the outfield scoreboard, featuring clips from the news conference when he signed with the Nationals and game highlights.
-It closed with the message ”Thank you, Max” and an image of the World Series trophy.

-Asked what he expects his return to the mound in the nation’s capital to be like on Friday, Scherzer said: ”It’s just going to be a crazy, wild atmosphere.”
+Asked what he expects his return to the mound in the nation’s capital will be like on Friday, Scherzer said: “It’s just going to be a crazy, wild atmosphere.”

 “You get used to it — you get used to playing for another team.
 You go out there and just compete and have fun.
 A lot of good memories here.
 There always will be good memories here,” Scherzer said.
 “But nothing lasts forever.
 As my baseball journey goes on, I’m here in New York and excited about what the future holds.”